basilfx/flask-daapserver/README.md

 There are a few more, but the above ones have been implemented.

 A server contains databases, a database contains containers and items, a container contains container items and a container item is a one-to-many mapping between items and containers.
-While the DAAP client implementation of iTunes only supports one database per server, the models does not impose restrictions.
-Therefore, this implementation does not limit you to add multiple databases.
+While the DAAP client implementation of iTunes only supports one database per server (this is the one that shows up in iTunes), the models does not impose any restrictions.
+Therefore, this implementation does not keep you from adding multiple databases to a server.

-The DAAP protocol is efficient in updating the model.
-Only the changed entities are send to the client.
+The DAAP protocol efficiently updates the entities.
+Only deltas are send to the client.
 For this to work, the server has to add revision (version) numbers to the entities, and map entities to revisions.
 Because several clients can be on different revisions, it is necessary to keep track of all revisions.
 When all clients are up to date, the older revisions can be cleaned.

 The DAAP protocol assumes that string are encoded as UTF-8.
 Therefore, you are encouraged to use unicode objects where possible.